csswl/split/README.md

 the const 1.25 is the window display scaling setting, my display use 125% scaling, that is it.

 Now this constant is calculated automatically.

+Issues:

+I found if the page running on local (window10) without web server, when the dragger is in iframe range, offen you can not move it. if you move the cursor to the split (any one) or the scroll bar (all these elements are belongs to the main page), you can move the dragger.

+If it is running under web server, it is no problem.